 Social Media Accounts and More

 The Secretary of the State Police (“Secretary”) is a partial point of contact for gun dealers in the state.
 Before selling any firearms in the state, the gun dealer must have the buyer fill out an application.
 The application will be processed through the State Police after a thorough background check is performed.
 The background report will contain mental health records, and anyone with a previous diagnosis or hospitalization will be denied.
 Private sales are regulated and must be handled by a licensed gun dealer following the same process above.
 A total 137,219 background checks were performed so far in 2018.

 On average 151,470 gun checks annually are being conducted through NICS in California.

 State's Security and Privacy Act and the Code of Annotated Regulations protect the privacy of individuals and does not allow the general public or anyone else a copy of someone’s background report without authorization.
-Additionally, MD has strict laws about how an employer can use a background check when making a hiring decision.
+Additionally, Marylang background check laws are very strict regarding usage when making a hiring decision.

 The state law explicitly prohibits employers from asking potential candidates about their expunged criminal history records.
 Additionally, the Office of Fair Practices has created a guide for employers titled “Guidelines for Pre-Employment Inquiries Technical Assistance Guide,” to help them make sound decisions when hiring and using background checks.
 The guide is to prevent discrimination issues.
 In it, they urge employers to steer clear of asking about criminal convictions unless they directly affect the position in question.
 Employers must also follow both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain a background report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.